polkadot-js/apps/README.md

 A Portal into the Polkadot network.
 Provides a view and interaction layer from a browser.

-This can be accessed as a hosted application via [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/).
+This can be accessed as a hosted application via [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/) or via [https://poc-2.polkadot.io](https://poc-2.polkadot.io) with the latter not requiring a locally-hosted node.

 ## overview